Donidalorsen for hereditary angioedema

 Ongoing trials

 A Phase 3 open-label extension study called OASISplus (NCT05392114) is now evaluating the long-term safety and efficacy of donidalorsen in people with HAE types 1 or 2.
-The extension study is open to patients who participated in and completed OASIS-HAE, as well as individuals who never received treatment with donidalorsen and were previously on other prophylactic therapies.
+The extension study is open to patients who participated in and completed OASIS-HAE, as well as individuals who had never received treatment with donidalorsen and were previously on other prophylactic therapies.

 For patients who had previously taken part in OASIS-HAE, donidalorsen will be administered every month or every two months.
 Meanwhile, for those switching from other prophylactic therapies, donidalorsen will be given every month.
 The extension study is expected to run through 2027.

-Data from a subgroup of 64 patients who’d previously been on other HAE treatments showed that, after switching to donidalorsen for about four months, mean monthly HAE attack rates decreased by 62% relative to those experienced with prior treatments.
-Most of these participants reported that they preferred donidalorsen over their previous treatments, which included C1 esterase inhibitors, Orladeyo (berotralstat), and Takhzyro (lanadelumab).
+Data from a subgroup of 64 patients who’d previously been on other HAE treatments showed that, after switching to donidalorsen for about four months, mean monthly HAE attack rates decreased by 62% relative to rates experienced with prior treatments.
+Most of these participants reported they preferred donidalorsen over their previous treatments, which included C1 esterase inhibitors, Orladeyo (berotralstat), and Takhzyro (lanadelumab).

 Common side effects of donidalorsen

 Angioedema News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 Recent Posts